Winter Session 2024 includes two terms.

 If you are a matriculated SUNY Cortland student, Winter Session classes will be included in your GPA and on your transcript.
 However, no academic decisions from the Fall term will be changed for Spring because of a Winter Session grade.
 For example, if your GPA at the end of the Fall term was too low for student teaching, to get into a major, or go on an internship, a Winter course grade will not be reported and computed in time to change that decision.

 Campus services are available during Winter Session, with reduced hours or availability.
-Please visit the Available Services page for more specific details.
+Information will be posted on the Available Services page closer to the start of the term.

 You are welcome to contact the academic departments or schools with course-specific questions.
 If you are unsure of whom to contact, you can start with the Extended Learning Office or the Associate Dean for the specific school.